Help

 • the results will show for magazines and for newspapers

-• Through JMRL's online database products from the Gale Publishing Company ("Infotrac OneFile"), patrons have access to many periodicals and newspapers beyond those we receive through subscriptions.
+• Through JMRL's Digital Library, patrons have access to many periodicals and newspapers beyond those we receive through subscriptions.
 These are not physically located in the library but the articles are usually available in full text.
-When clicking on these links you will see a blue navigation bar at the top of the website.
-Click on Publication Search to see if a particular journal is available.

 Back to top